quocnapy2001/Gas-Storage-Trading/README.md

 # Gas Trading

 ## Motivation: I have never worked with gas trading before and have little to no exposure to this kind of trading.
+So this project is an excuse for me to check it out.

 ## Data:
 - Monthly natural gas prices.
 Each data point is: